dubey4/M20AIE329/README.md

 5)Run the dockerimagerunner.sh it will run the docker image.

-6)Since docker container can not serve jsp file with embedded tomacat(we should go with theamleaf) so I have create a api for testing from docker
+6)Since docker container can not serve jsp file with embedded Tomcat(we should go with Theamleaf) so I have create a api for testing from docker

 http://<docker-server-ip>:8080/test